 Chaskey is a lightweight PRF algorithm.
 It is patent-free and ISO-standardized.

-Chaskey is currently deployed in commercial products by Tier 1 automotive suppliers and in major industrial control systems.
+Chaskey is currently deployed in commercial products by almost all large Tier 1 automotive suppliers and in major industrial control systems.

 Chaskey can be used to cryptographically ensure message integrity (as a MAC), to authenticate users (in challenge-response protocols), and to generate random numbers (in counter mode).

-Since Chaskey was presented at SAC 2014 (paper, slides, source code), it has been cited in over 200 papers.
+Since Chaskey was presented at SAC 2014 (paper, slides, source code), it has been cited in about 300 papers.
 Chaskey is ARX-based cryptography, as it uses only three operations: addition, rotation, and XOR.
 The 12-round variant is standardized in ISO/IEC 29192-6.

 Chaskey is fast